jegrywacheski/CMPUT404-assignment-css-hell/README.md

 References:
 ===========
-MoveUpDown animation includes code borrowed from https://stackoverflow.com/questions/35990445/how-to-move-a-div-up-and-down-infinitely-in-css3
+MoveUpDown animation includes code borrowed from StackOverflow member Stickers and can be found at https://stackoverflow.com/questions/35990445/how-to-move-a-div-up-and-down-infinitely-in-css3

 License/Copyright
 =================